 Achieving the Paris Agreement’s climate goals will require the broad deployment of several lower-emission technologies and fuel sources, like hydrogen.
 Existing natural gas transmission infrastructure has the potential to be used for hydrogen.
 Lower-carbon hydrogen could meet 10% of global energy needs under the IEA’s Net Zero by 2050 scenario.

-Ultimately, hydrogen may help provide energy security, as well as play an important role in energy transition.
+Ultimately, hydrogen may help provide energy security, as well as play an important role in the energy transition.

 6. Hydrogen demand is set to double by 2030.